By: Team T12-3 Since: Aug 2018 Licence: MIT

 Pros: It will use less memory (e.g. for

-, just save the task being deleted). -
+delete, just save the task being deleted). -

 Cons: We must ensure that the implementation of each individual command is correct.